-How do you comfort someone when they tell you they have cancer, when they cry or when they are in despair because they have just lost their job?
+How do you comfort someone when they tell you they have cancer, when they cry or when they despair for losing their job?

 What do you say or do?